Our Mission

 Music as a Healing Tool

-We treat music as a cognitive and social instrument: a way to soften arousal, focus attention, and make first-draft speech safe.
+We treat music as a cognitive and social instrument: a way to soften bluntness, focus attention, and make first-draft speech safe.
 Music can help inspire memory, and invite connection.
 Sets blend familiar melodies, quiet spirituals on request, and brief moments of shared reflection.
 We pair the music with light, optional prompts so residents can participate without pressure.

 Over time, these small moments add up.
 A resident who begins by simply listening might later hum along, request a favorite tune, or offer a memory that becomes part of the shared set.
 We pay close attention to energy in the room—slowing the tempo when things feel overstimulating, leaning into gentle rhythm when a group needs grounding, and leaving space for silence when that feels most respectful.
 Jeremiah’s Fiddle is built on the belief that music should never be forced on anyone; it should arrive as an invitation.
 Our role is to offer a steady, compassionate presence and a repertoire that residents can gradually make their own, so that each visit feels less like a “performance” and more like returning to a familiar, trusted conversation.